israelViner/python_course/README.md

 # 5. Gradient descent

-This program finds and displays the equation of the line closest to all points in a given dataset.
+This program finds and displays the equation of the line closest to all points in a given dataset, using the gradient descent algorithm, which makes it possible to iteratively find at each step a point that minimizes the error of the straight line, until the straight line with the minimum error is obtained, which is the closest straight line to all the points.

 Extensions: a.
 Another program finds the polynomial equation (of  second degree) closest to the points.